-It’s the preferred weekend pastime of the Optimistic Cheapskate!
-You never know what you’ll find in a morning’s worth of Yard Sailing – heck, sometimes you’ll come home empty-handed – but your inner optimist will pull you out of bed time and time again for another coffee-fueled expedition.
+Yard Sale shopping is a fun weekend pastime for a frugal bargain hunter!
+You never know what you’ll find in a morning’s worth of Yard Sailing… sometimes you’ll come home empty-handed – but your inner optimist will pull you out of bed time and time again for another coffee-fueled expedition.

 In my adult life, I’ve clothed myself and my family with yard sale finds, furnished parts of my home, and even stocked my Gift-Closet with yard sale treasures.
 If you’re a little green to yard-sailing, or maybe just rusty, here are some tips I’ve learned to help you make the most of a Saturday morning!